What is the 'residency requirement'?

 Does this rule also apply if I apply with another citizenship?

 The residency requirement only applies to the countries listed above.
+If your second citizenship is from a country not on that list, you don’t have to meet any residency requirement.

 Does this rule also apply if I apply via an RO (Recognized Organization)?